Skip to content

 Fields

 • max_k: Maximum number of clusters to consider.
-If nothing, computed as the sqrt(N), where N is the number of assets.
+If nothing, computed as the floor(Int, sqrt(features)).

 • alg: Algorithm for selecting the optimal number of clusters.
 If an integer, defines the number of clusters directly.